CodeWithVivekRaj/lru-cache-server/README.md

 <!-- About -->
 ## About

 LRU Cache Server is a lightweight HTTP server built with GoLang that provides a simple caching mechanism.
-It allows users to store key-value pairs with expiration times and retrieve them later via HTTP API endpoints.
+It allows users to store key-value pairs with expiration times and retrieve them later via HTTP API endpoints and also serves a socket connection to get realtime data.

 ### Key Features